destinmcmurry/destinmcmurry.github.io/README.md

-# My Personal Website
+## My Personal Website

-Um, check it out ~

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+all about me, my road to code, and my projects